Cloud: Luminance, reflectivity, and coloration

 Striking cloud colorations can be seen at any altitude, with the color of a cloud usually being the same as the incident light.
-During daytime when the sun is relatively high in the sky, tropospheric clouds generally appear bright white on top with varying shades of grey underneath.
+During daytime when the sun is relatively high in the sky, tropospheric clouds generally appear bright white on top with varying shades of gray underneath.
 Thin clouds may look white or appear to have acquired the color of their environment or background.
 Red, orange, and pink clouds occur almost entirely at sunrise/sunset and are the result of the scattering of sunlight by the atmosphere.
-When the sun is just below the horizon, low-level clouds are gray, middle clouds appear rose-colored, and high clouds are white or off-white.
-Clouds at night are black or dark grey in a moonless sky, or whitish when illuminated by the moon.
+When the Sun is just below the horizon, low-level clouds are gray, middle clouds appear rose-colored, and high clouds are white or off-white.
+Clouds at night are black or dark gray in a moonless sky, or whitish when illuminated by the Moon.
 They may also reflect the colors of large fires, city lights, or auroras that might be present.

 A cumulonimbus cloud that appears to have a greenish or bluish tint is a sign that it contains extremely high amounts of water; hail or rain which scatter light in a way that gives the cloud a blue color.
 A green colorization occurs mostly late in the day when the sun is comparatively low in the sky and the incident sunlight has a reddish tinge that appears green when illuminating a very tall bluish cloud.
 Supercell type storms are more likely to be characterized by this but any storm can appear this way.
 Coloration such as this does not directly indicate that it is a severe thunderstorm, it only confirms its potential.
 Since a green/blue tint signifies copious amounts of water, a strong updraft to support it, high winds from the storm raining out, and wet hail; all elements that improve the chance for it to become severe, can all be inferred from this.
 In addition, the stronger the updraft is, the more likely the storm is to undergo tornadogenesis and to produce large hail and high winds.

 Yellowish clouds may be seen in the troposphere in the late spring through early fall months during forest fire season.
 The yellow color is due to the presence of pollutants in the smoke.
 Yellowish clouds are caused by the presence of nitrogen dioxide and are sometimes seen in urban areas with high air pollution levels.